-2 On the date as at which this compilation was prepared, the Royal Commissions (Powers) Amendment Act 2006 Pt.
-2 had not come into operation.
-It reads as follows:

-“

-Part 2 — Amendments to Royal Commissions Act 1968

-3. The Act amended

-The amendments in this Part are to the Royal Commissions Act 1968.

-4. Section 4 amended

-Section 4 is amended as follows:

-(a) in the definition of “documents” by deleting “1906.” and inserting instead —

-“ 1906; ”;

-(b) after the definition of “documents” by inserting —

-“

-“officer of the Commission”, in relation to a Commission, means —

-(a) a person appointed by the Attorney General to assist the Commission; or

-(b) any other person appointed, employed, seconded or engaged to assist the Commission.

-”.

-5. Sections 8A and 8B inserted

-After section 8 the following sections are inserted —

-“

 8A.
 Power to obtain information from public authority or officer

 (1) In this section —

 “public authority” and “public officer” have the meanings given to those terms in section 3 of the Corruption and Crime Commission Act 2003.

 (2) A Commission may, for the purposes of the inquiry, serve written notice on a public authority or public officer, requiring the authority or officer to produce a statement of information.